BDunegan/kriscrosdiving/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deploying to Vercel

+1. Push your code to a GitHub, GitLab, or Bitbucket repository.
+2. Go to [vercel.com](https://vercel.com/) and sign in with your account.
+3. Click "New Project" and import your repository.
+4. Vercel will auto-detect Next.js.
+No extra configuration is needed.
+5. Click "Deploy".
+Your site will be live on a Vercel URL.

+**Environment Variables:**
+- If you use any environment variables, add them in the Vercel dashboard under Project Settings > Environment Variables.

+**Custom Domain:**
+- You can add a custom domain in the Vercel dashboard after deployment.